replicatedhq/replicated-docs/docs/reference/custom-resource-application.md

 An optional Semantic Versioning (SemVer) range can be specified, as defined in [blang SemVer range](https://github.com/blang/semver#ranges) (like `1.16.x` or `>=1.16.0 <1.17.0`).
 The latest version within the provided range will be used.
-If the specified version or range does not match any supported versions, the latest version from the above list will be used.
+If the specified version or range does not match any supported versions, the latest version from the above list is used.

 For backwards compatibility, exact versions are also supported.
-When an exact version is specified, the app manager will choose the matching major and minor version.
+When an exact version is specified, the app manager chooses the matching major and minor version.

 ## kustomizeVersion
 The app manager maintains up-to-date minor and patch versions of all Kustomize major versions that the app manager supports.